-Yes, anyone who receives funding of any non-zero amount from the MAPP program, whether they are federal or non-federal staff, are expected to submit a report on annual accomplishments.
+Yes, anyone who receives funding from the MAPP program, whether they are federal or non-federal staff, must submit a report on annual accomplishments.
 Note that all report requirements including formatting and content, described elsewhere in this document, pertain to all of the following.
 Here are the explicit submission process expectations:

 - If you are a federal project lead -- It is your responsibility to submit a comprehensive report covering your and any related co-investigators work to firstname.lastname@example.org.